Past Perfect Tense

 Questions with “To Be”

-To make a yes/no question with the simple present tense of “to be,” put the verb before the subject:
+To make a yes/no question with “to be” in the simple past, put the verb before the subject:

 Questions with Other Verbs (not “To Be”)